 Low ovarian reserve research at Instituto Bernabeu

-A committed in-house R&D programme applied daily at Instituto Bernabeu means that the clinic, one of the most prestigious reproductive medicine clinics that has been running since 1985, can lead progress in ovarian research work backed by innumerable scientific publications and international research projects.
-If you are interested to find out more about low ovarian reserve and pregnancy and the money back guarantee, contact the IVF award winning clinic for more information.
-You can also watch a webinar conducted by dr Juan Carlos Castillo from Instituto Bernabeu on “Recurrent pregnancy loss and spontaneous miscarriages.”
-If you decide to travel abroad for your IVF with own or donor eggs, you can visit any the clinic’s units in a location of your choice: in Alicante, Elche, Cartagena, Albacete, Benidorm and, since 2017, in Madrid.
+A committed in-house R&D programme applied daily at Instituto Bernabeu means that the clinic, one of the most prestigious reproductive medicine clinics that have been running since 1985, can lead progress in ovarian research work backed by innumerable scientific publications and international research projects.
+If you are interested to find out more about low ovarian reserve and pregnancy and the money back guarantee, contact Instituto Bernabeu for more information.